UWCCDL/QEEG/README.md

 8. The channel-level alpha peak is identified as the highest value in a liberal alpha range (7-15 Hz) that is surrounded by two lower values.

 9. Electrode region analyses are conducted based on user-defined electrode networks (lines 427-432).
-A spectrogram for each region is created and appended to the spectra file by averaging the spectra for all ‘good’ channels within that region.
+A spectrogram for each region is created and appended to the spectra file by averaging the spectra for all good channels within that region.
 The mean power in each of the frequency bands is calculated and appended to the summary file.

 10. Coherence is calculated for every channel pairing following the same cleaning procedures for each time series in the pairing (see steps 1-5).
 Coherence is also calculated between and within each electrode region by averaging the coherence for channel pairings within or between regions in each frequency band.